 All students will be assessed through adult observation of their work at school; neither testing nor grades will be used as instructional strategy.
 Standardized testing will be very limited and will only be used to assess overall program success or with the consent of appropriate adult family members in the service of meeting the needs of children or families in unique circumstances.

 Our community recognizes the benefits that a diverse, desegregated, and equitable educational institution brings to all students in becoming engaged global citizens.
 We also recognize privilege, bias, and social injustice as it exists in our educational systems and seek to overcome these obstacles through our work as a school.
 We strive to make CMC accessible and welcoming to all that wish to contribute to the school community.
 This will start with the recruitment of a diverse staff, leadership, and board.
 Extended hours of care, food, transportation, and other wrap-around programs at CMC will be designed to support the needs of all families in the neighborhoods surrounding the school.
-The admissions process will be accessible and transparent while outreach to communities of diverse backgrounds will be ongoing.
+The enrollment process will be accessible and transparent while outreach to communities of diverse backgrounds will be ongoing.
 The Directors will seek out and offer support to families in using all available public sources of funding for child care and education.
 Fees charged to each family will be set using a sliding scale where fees are dependent on reported family size and financial circumstances.
 Any family may waive use of our sliding-scale fee schedule through payment of the published maximum fees.

 Community Montessori will strive to support educational, economic, and social equity in the wider Columbus community.
 No child, family, or staff will be excluded or treated as less valuable because of their race, ethnicity, national origin, language, religion, gender identity, sexual orientation, or economic class.
 Students and staff will engage in ongoing anti-bias and anti-racism education.
 Multiculturalism, as practiced at the school, will move beyond the superficial exploration of “foods, fashions, and festivals” and be defined by amplifying the experiences and perspectives of marginalized individuals and groups.
 The creation of and participation in systems of segregation, exclusion, and oppression, both historical and current, will be honestly addressed while seeking paths to equity and peace.
 Strong traditions of community service and engagement will be continually cultivated.